AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     ./00linux-dependencies.sh
     ```

 3. Install `mambaforge`.
-This will ask you where you want to install
-`mambaforge`.
-Unless you have a strong reason for another location,
-the default is fine.

     ```
     ./05mambaforge.sh
     ```

+    The script will exit normally if `mambaforge` is already installed.
+    Otherwise, it will ask you where you want to install `mambaforge`.
+    Unless you have a strong reason for another location, the default
+    is fine.

 4. Create the Mamba virtual environment.